How can I make my house warmer?

 – Make your own draught excluders

-– Update single glazing and old units with modern, A-C rated secondary, double or triple glazing
+– Update single glazing and old units with modern, A-C rated secondary, double glazing or comfort glass.

 – Replace damaged windows and doors, considering advanced, thermally broken aluminium frames for optimum energy performance and the on trend ‘more glass, less frame’ look

-– Upgrade inefficient glazed extensions with modern conservatory roof replacements.
+– Upgrade inefficient glazed extensions with modern conservatory roof replacements for your conservatory in Kent.

 On average, boilers typically last around 10-15 years.
 Strange noises, continual repairs, leaks, and temperature fluctuations signal that your boiler could be on its way out.